manheraa/Task1/README.md

 # Task1
--Install ultralytics module using pip install ultralytics -Create an custom yolov8 nano module and train the module using annoted data -We have to configure the model for training that is done using config.yaml file -Run the model
+#Install ultralytics module using pip install ultralytics.

+#Create an custom yolov8 nano module and train the module using annoted data.
+-We have to configure the model for training that is done using config.yaml file -Run the model
 -After training we predict the result using